bioforensics/mixder/README.md

     library(mixder)
     mixder()

-To use the command line, please see the CLI page in the below documentation.
+To use the command line, please see the CLI page in the MixDeR documentation.

 Please see [MixDeR documentation](bioforensics.github.io/mixder/) for